Second Central American Civil War: Separation of Guatemala

+By 1837, numerous grievances voiced by rural masses against the liberal government of Guatemala led to an uprising.
+Rafael Carrera rallied both indigenous and poor peasants of mixed race in the east and south of the country into an armed resistance with the aim of restoring part of the colonial traditions that the liberals had abandoned.
+Francisco Morazán, the president of Central America, repeatedly drove Carrera's forces out of cities and towns, but Carrera's followers would retake places as soon as Morazán's army left.

 The Assembly of Guatemala, meeting in January 1839, declared General Carlos Salazar Head of State, and Mariano Rivera Paz returned to the Government Council.

-The conservative party, which openly conspired to throw Salazar out of power, received with pleasure the news that the Commander of Mita, Rafael Carrera, had revolted again in Mataquescuintla, against the constituted Government, (March 24) and that he was marching quickly over the city of Guatemala, which he managed to occupy after a short resistance, on the following April 13.
+Carrera revolted again against the constituted Government.
+He marched quickly over the city of Guatemala, which he managed to occupy after a short resistance.
 Carrera placed Rivera Paz in leadership, and Salazar took the path of exile.

 One of Rivera Paz's first acts was to declare that the State of Guatemala resumed its independence (Decree of April 17) forming the country into the departments of Guatemala, Sacatepéquez, Verapaz and Chiquimula, a decree that earned the approval of the Assembly of the Federal Republic of Central America on the following July 14.